 As a working mom, traveling for work can be a bit difficult.
-I’ve got a few tips and ideas to make it easier on everyone.
+But, with the right planning you can make it a more enjoyable experience.
+I’ve got a few travel tips for working moms and ideas to make work travel easier on everyone.

 Adjust your attitude